 Kelly Boyer Sagert, a member of the prestigious American Society of Journalists and Authors (ASJA), has sold thousands of pieces of her writing to magazines, newspapers, online sites, encyclopedias and literary journals.
+She was part of the Emmy-Award-nominated team that created the documentary Trail Magic: The Grandma Gatewood Story that appeared on PBS.

 She has taught writing classes for Writers Digest University since the program’s inception in 2000.